academyhq/academyhq.github.io/_posts/2019-07-24-spring-webflux-r2dbc.md

 Since we kept the interface identical to the previous implementation everything should work as before.

 The only minor difference being where we relied on the `MessageRepository` within our tests to initialise the database with test data.
+Now we have to contend with the asynchronous nature of the interface.

 ```java
 package spring.webflux.r2dbc.example.message;